 Henry Hub in Europe – Gazproms magic kingdom of sunk cost simulations

 The mother of all battles is on in the gas industry.
-Don’t see it yet?
+Haven’t seen it yet?
 Then you must be living on Mars.
-Gazprom certainly sees it and is rushing out to warn everyone who wants to listen – and those who don’t – that there will be no price war for gas in Europe and that the US LNG bubble is just that – a bubble which is why there is not going to be a price war.
+Gazprom certainly sees it and is rushing out to warn everyone who wants to listen – and those who don’t – that there will be no price war for gas in Europe and that the US LNG bubble is just that – a bubble that is why there is not going to be a price war.

 Let’s see how much substance Medvedev’s claims have.

-They – Gazprom – also believed that they could control a market that has already liberalized – as if it was still a bunch of monopolies that did not care for economics – when they could clearly see what had happened in Noth America and the UK after liberalization.
+They – Gazprom – also believed that they could control a market that had already liberalized – as if it was still a bunch of monopolies that did not care for economics – when they could see what had happened in North America and the UK after liberalization.

 They also believe, that humans usually behave rationally and that past behavior of consumers or societies is a good guide for future behavior. radical change makes them blush.

-The inherent chaos of a truly free market gives them jitters because – in the end, they have decided to go into energy because this world still seemed insulated from this free market fickleness.
-It all boils down to reserve-numbers and plant-metrics and capacity-values and pipe-dimensions and …
+The inherent chaos of a truly free market gives them jitters because – in the end, they have decided to go into energy.
+After all, this world still seemed insulated from this free market fickleness.
+It all boils down to reserve numbers and plant-metrics and capacity-values and pipe dimensions and …

-You get the picture?
-It’s like a general, moving troops and counting that numbers will win him the day – eventually.
+Do you get the picture?
+It’s like a general, moving troops and counting that figures will win him the day – eventually.
 If there is a shortfall in something, just put the numbers in and that’s it and if you do it alright – you can plan it all many years in advance.

 That’s different now.
 We have a choice and some of us use it.